asamm/web-menion-asamm-com/index.md

 layout: home
 ---

-Collection of mostly useful tools for [Locus Map](https://www.locusmap.eu/) application directly from it's creator.
+Collection of hopefully useful tools for [Locus Map](https://www.locusmap.eu/) application directly from its creator.

-... hmm this sounds important :).
+Page source code is available on [GitHub](https://github.com/asamm/web-menion-asamm-com) so feel free to suggest improvements in existing posts or tips on topics you really want to know more about.